I like to put things on spectrums. When it comes to considering how research intensive a story will be, the spectrum might look something like this.

-1. Whether your research can be accomplished mainly through primary or secondary sources: Primary research means the information is collected by you from the original source, like when you conduct interviews; secondary research is when you are reading, for instance through a Google search, information collected by someone else.
-Because memoir authors are their own main primary source, memoirs are generally along on the less research-intensive side of the spectrum.
+1. Whether your research can be accomplished mainly through primary or secondary sources: primary research means the information is collected by you from the original source, like when you conduct interviews; secondary research is when you are reading, for instance through a Google search, information collected by someone else.
+Because memoir authors are their own main primary source, memoirs are generally on the less research-intensive side of the spectrum.

-2. How accessible the sources are: Do you know someone you can interview, or do you have to route a request through a multi-national’s media relation’s department?
+2. How accessible the sources are: do you know someone you can interview, or do you have to route a request through a multi-national’s media relation’s department?

-3. How much time will be spent researching: For instance, have you chosen character professions you understand, or do you need to read a few books on forensic pathology?
+3. How much time will be spent researching: for instance, have you chosen character professions you understand, or do you need to read a few books on forensic pathology?

-My first book (the one I fondly refer to as my ‘practice’ novel) fits into the first category (based on events I had experienced), though maybe a smidge to the right of it, because I did age my characters down from college to high school, and so I spent a fair amount of time researching youth trends (clothing, slang, etc.) I also visited a couple of high schools and worked with beta/sensitivity readers who belonged to the diverse cultures I was attempting to respectfully represent.
+My first book (the one I fondly refer to as my ‘practice’ novel) fits into the first category (fiction based on events I experienced), though maybe a smidge to the right of it, because I did age my characters down from college to high school, and so I spent a fair amount of time researching youth trends (clothing, slang, etc.) I also visited a couple of high schools and worked with beta/sensitivity readers who belonged to the diverse cultures I was attempting to respectfully represent.
 Yes, there was a lot of research, but not nearly as much as what I had to do for my second novel.

 My third novel, which I am currently writing, is on the right of the spectrum (way out of my wheelhouse.)
 It’s a police procedural mystery set in a Nova Scotian town that I had only visited once a few years back.
 The story takes place during a particular annual event that is fairly unique to this town, so I booked a flight and rental car on points, and off I went.
 Two weeks, a couple thousand photos, and nearly one hundred interviews later, I came home and started plotting.
-As I did this, more need for primary interviews from specialists arose.
-One mistake I’ll never make again is underestimating lead time specialists may need, because this put me a month behind my optimistic schedule.
+As I did this, the need for additional primary interviews from specialists arose.
+One mistake I’ll never make again is underestimating lead time specialists might require, because this put me a month behind my optimistic schedule.